whu-zhigao/whu-zhigao.github.io/_pages/about.md

 Short Bio
 ======
 Zhigao Zheng is with Wuhan University.
-He got a Ph.D. degree from Huazhong University of Science and Technology and a master's degree from Peking University.
 His current research interests focus on cloud computing, big data processing, and AI systems.
 He published more than 20 peer-reviewed publications (such as the IEEE Transactions on Parallel and Distributed Systems, and IEEE Transactions on Computers).
 He joins research projects from various governmental and industrial organizations, such as the National Science Foundation of China (NSFC), the Ministry of Science and Technology, and the Ministry of Education.

 Current Projects
 ======